auxellbs/splconline.github.io/_posts/2020-04-15-connecting-tutors-students-over-skype.md

 So, how does knowing this solve our problem?
 Now you know what your unique username looks like.
 It does not have a consistent look, it depends on what year you joined Skype!
 But now that you know what to look for, *that* is the unique username you should share with each other, to successfully connect on Skype.

 How do you get to it?
-In Skype, click your own image icon, then go to your `Settings` -> `Account & Profile`:
+In Skype, click your own image icon, then go to your `Settings` -> `Account & Profile` (again, names have been blurred out to protect the innocent):

 ![your own skype name](/img/skypename.png)